Calls for Community Review

 Semantic interoperability in healthcare and the life sciences is not just a technical challenge.
 It affects how data about patients and studies is interpreted when it moves between hospitals, registries, and research infrastructures, with direct consequences for people's lives.
 If different parties are to share and reuse data, they need to be able to adopt and trust a common semantic solution.

-When we finish modeling a domain or subdomain, the corresponding part of the Health-RI Ontology moves into external review.
+When we finish modeling a domain or subdomain, the corresponding part of the Health-RI Ontology (HRIO) moves into external review.
 At that point we issue a time-bound Call for Community Review for that domain model, inviting domain and modeling experts to assess its correctness and completeness with respect to both the modeling (e.g., correct use of modeling constructs and patterns) and the domain (e.g., appropriate concepts, relations, and constraints).

 These Calls for Community Review correspond to the external community review phase in the ontology validation lifecycle described in the Ontology validation and lifecycle page.
 Ontology packages follow a staged lifecycle with clear validation steps so that checks and changes remain transparent and traceable.